yakazimir/tagger/README.md

 Tagger
 ==================

-A small pos tagger for instructional purposes
+A small tagger and classification library for instructional purposes

 Quick Start
 -----------------